 Our "Mother's Day" campaign has brought the college over \$800,000 in new scholarship funds - in honor of mothers who went to Hunter - and the idea has already been copied by at least one other college.
 One of those mothers, Klara Silverstein ('54 & '56), wife of developer Larry Silverstein, is now chairing a revitalized Hunter College Foundation Board.
-Through their efforts we have include film, dance, theater and music as well as the fine arts - we are working with the Seventh Regiment Armory Conservancy to secure space in the Armory next door.
+Through their efforts we have been bringing alumni back into the fold.